chazzka/clanekforest/clanek.md

 ![](https://raw.githubusercontent.com/chazzka/clanekcluster/master/clanek_figures/regular_novelty.svg)
 > Figure X Dataset with regular and novelty observations.

-Such dataset is usually not known beforehand, hence we have no
+Such dataset is usually not known beforehand; hence we have no previous information about it.